 - EDEL 587 Field: Experiences in Administration (3 units per semester for two semesters [taken credit/ no credit and not usually applied to the M.A.])

-NOTE: It is best that candidates take EDUC 570 before the cohort program begins.
+NOTE: Once admitted, candidates also completing their MA may EDUC 570 in the summer before the cohort program begins.
 All other M.A. core courses should be taken after completing the credential classes.

-The faculty cohort leader for each cohort is the M.A. advisor for everyone in that cohort.
-The cohort leader will be the candidate’s advisor until the chair of the candidate’s committee is selected.
+The Educational Leadership faculty are the MA advisors for everyone in that cohort.
+They will be the candidate’s advisor until the chair of the candidate’s committee is selected.